Studying with HIV

 Students are not required to disclose their HIV status at application, to their personal tutor, or to anyone else at the University, though doing so can facilitate additional support and reasonable adjustments whilst studying here.
 Key individuals that HIV+ students may wish to consider discussing their status with include their personal tutor and a disability/wellbeing adviser from Wellbeing Support Services.
 Wellbeing Support Services can offer advice and support in terms of reasonable adjustments and disclosing your HIV status to your personal tutor or others (if you wish to).

-Time off for medical appointments
+Sickness absence & time off for medical appointments

 Anyone diagnosed with HIV has the same protection as disabled people under the Equality Act 2010, regardless of their health status.
 That means protection against harassment and discrimination, as well as the right to request reasonable adjustments to support them in education and training.